 You will be paired with an advanced instructor who will act as both a coach and a mentor on the way to earning this coveted certificate.
 Your instructor will mold your lessons around case studies and scenario-based training in order to give you a glimpse into what a typical day would be like as a CFI.
 Contrary to your previous training, CFI training is ground-intensive, meaning the majority of lessons you’ll complete will be learning how to teach and explain complex concepts.
 Flight training will also occur, albeit your instructor will act as a student in order to allow you to practice your teaching skills in the cockpit.

 CFII and MEI Certificates:

 SCFC can also help you acquire your instrument instructor (CFII) or multi-engine (MEI) certificates.
 Training for these certificates follows the same outline as the initial instructor certificate, although you may combine your CFI training with the CFII or MEI course.

 To get started with earning your CFI, CFII, or MEI certificates, please reach out to our office.

 We recommend pilots hold at least a commercial pilot certificate, although some students are able to work on the commercial and instructor certificate concurrently.
-Please contact us if this is an option you want to explore.
+This is something you would want to discuss with your flight instructor.